axeluhl/sailing-analytics/wiki/howto/onboarding.md

   - It is also possible to download the Android SDK separately from the official Google download website.
 However, as of Revision 25.0.0 of the Android SDK Tools, the SDK Manager became an integrated part of Android Studio.
 Therefore, Revisions newer than 24.4.1 will not come with a standalone SDK Manager.
 Since it is absolutely essential if you want to use Eclipse, please download the Android SDK from the following link: [https://dl.google.com/android/installer_r24.4.1-windows.exe](https://dl.google.com/android/installer_r24.4.1-windows.exe)
 2. Setup the Android SDK
   * In Eclipse press Window -> Android SDK Manager
-  * Install everything of "Tools"
+  * Install everything of "Tools" (hint: watchout not to update Android SDK Tools, see note below)
   * Install everything of "Android 3.2 API 13"
   * Install everything of "Android 5.1.1 API 22"
   * From the package "Extras", install "Android Support Repository" **or** "Android Support Library".
 Additionally install "Google Play Services", "Google Repository" **and** "Google USB Driver".